Special Issues in Connection with Warranty and Indemnity Insurance

-An insurance tower of, say, €300 million might involve anywhere from three to 30 or more insurers, depending on the structure.
+An insurance tower of, say, €300 million might involve anywhere from five to 50 or more insurers, depending on the structure.
 Although an insured might prefer a simpler structure with fewer contractual partners with a view to future claim handling, the involvement of multiple insurers may ultimately reduce risk for the buyer.
-Moreover, the party seeking W&I insurance in the final days of a transaction will likely have little leverage to influence the structuring of the tower and may well have to focus on more direct issues relating to the transaction itself.
+Moreover, the party seeking W&I insurance in the final days of a transaction is likely to have little leverage to influence the structuring of the tower and may well have to focus on more direct issues relating to the transaction itself.

 Negotiation and due diligence